Easy, gluten-free mac and cheese that is ready in 20 minutes! It’s perfectly creamy, cheesy and delicious.

 Storage: This macaroni and cheese is best the day it’s made.
 Store any leftovers in an airtight container in the refrigerator.

-Make Ahead as a Baked Side: To make the mac and cheese in advance, prepare it according to the recipe and spread it into a baking dish.
+Make Ahead as a Baked Side: To make the mac and cheese in advance, prepare it according to the recipe and spread it into a casserole dish.
+Top it with gluten-free breadcrumbs if you like for a crunchy topping!
 Cover and refrigerate for up to 1 day before baking.
 Top it with cheese and bake for 20-25 minutes at 325F.

 More Gluten-Free Dishes to Try: